jerome-quere/JStd/README.md

 ### inserter_iterator ###

-This class allow some algorithm such as copy to insert in a container instead of overwriting existing content.
+This class allows some algorithm such as copy to insert in a container instead of overwriting existing content.

 Here an example